Include Ag Tech in Your Financial Discussions

 Cutting inputs blindly is not the answer.
 Sometimes choosing not to spend on a particular input might be the most costly mistake you make.
 For example, you might save $1 per acre on an upfront cost for a particular input, but by not spending that money, you lose $5 per acre in yield potential.
 Obviously, that upfront “savings” wouldn’t really save you anything.
 When choosing what to cut, you want to select the inputs that will have the least impact on yield potential.
 That means you need to quantify how much value each input adds to your bottom line.
 Some ag tech tools have powerful capabilities to help you do that.

-Crop modeling technology, such as the R7® Field Forecasting Tool, can help you simulate different scenarios so you can see how various inputs might affect yield and profitability potential based on the current conditions in your field.
+Crop modeling technology can help you simulate different scenarios so you can see how various inputs might affect yield and profitability potential based on the current conditions in your field.
 That can help you understand where you need to spend and when you might want to reallocate your dollars to get more bang for your buck.

 For instance, my farm saw a tremendous amount of rain this season, and I wondered how much nitrogen my fields had lost.
 Around the time my corn pollinated, I was tempted to apply an extra 30 pounds of nitrogen because data has shown that’s an effective way to increase return on investment.
 However, when I consulted the modeling tool and ran scenarios based on my field’s conditions, it predicted that my nitrogen investment would only result in an extra bushel per acre at the end of the season.
 The model helped confirm that my gut feeling was not the right decision in this situation, and I ended up saving money by not applying that nitrogen.
-Those dollars were reallocated to a fungicide application, which I planned using response-to-fungicide scores and imagery from the R7® Field Monitoring Tool.
+Those dollars were then reallocated to a fungicide application.

 Other ag tech tools, including satellite imagery or yield maps, can help you distinguish between productive and marginal acres.
 That will help you decide where you’re most likely to see the greatest return on your investments.